 • Breeze makes effective room temperature feel 4 to 6 degrees cooler

-A. Yes; Proper installation and inspection of the work performed is essential otherwise there is a greater risk for drywall damage.
+Yes; Proper installation and inspection of the work performed is essential otherwise there is a greater risk of drywall damage.

-A. Yes; many companies try to save costs by not being properly insured, however we realize that this is a big purchase for your family and your home.
+Yes; many companies try to save costs by not being properly insured, however, we realize that this is a big purchase for your family and your home.
 We are properly insured to install HVAC equipment, including evaporative coolers.

-A. Yes; Rebates are immediately deducted from the price that is owed to the company, this is done in writing.
-There is a high percentage of other companies customers that were denied their rebates due to many factors.
+Yes; Rebates are immediately deducted from the price that is owed to the company, this is done in writing.
+There is a high percentage of other companies’ customers that were denied their rebates due to many factors.
 Please rest assured that all Rebates are handled in our office immediately.

-A. Yes; Many HVAC companies use Sub-contractors in order to save on their cost, however many of those Sub-contractors do not carry insurance.
-Rest assured that all of our employees are insured and covered under our insurance to keep the safety of you, your home and our employees as a priority.
+Yes; Many HVAC companies use sub-contractors in order to save on their costs, however many of those sub-contractors do not carry insurance.
+Rest assured that all of our employees are insured and covered under our insurance to keep the safety of you, your home, and our employees a priority.

-A. Yes; In order to qualify for the Xcel Energy Rebate program you will need to have a total of 4 registers; this will distribute airflow to thoroughly cool your home.
-Not only will you be able to enjoy the cool air but the disbursed air flow will not be as noisy as air flow through one vent.
+Yes; In order to qualify for the Xcel Energy Rebate program you will need to have a total of 4 registers; this will distribute airflow to thoroughly cool your home.
+Not only will you be able to enjoy the cool air but the disbursed air flow will not be as noisy as airflow through one vent.

-Q. Do you provide flush mount registers approved for air flow that my cooler will deliver?
+Do you provide flush mount registers approved for airflow that my cooler will deliver?

-A. Yes; proper ventilation is key for you to enjoy your new cooler, you should not restrict air flow nor have too many registers that defeat the purpose of cooling the air in your home.
+Yes; proper ventilation is key for you to enjoy your new cooler, you should not restrict airflow nor have too many registers that defeat the purpose of cooling the air in your home.